IT CAME UPON THE MIDNIGHT CLEAR

 That glorious song of old,

-From angels bending near the earth,
+From angels bending near the earth

 To touch their harps of gold;

-"Peace on the earth, good will to men,
+"Peace on the earth, good will to men

-The world in solemn stillness lay,
+The world in solemn stillness lay

 To hear the angels sing.

-2. Still through the cloven skies they come,
+2. Still through the cloven skies they come

-With peaceful wings unfurl1
+With peaceful wings unfurled,

-And still their heavenly music floats,
+And still their heavenly music floats

-O'er all the weary world.
+O'er all the weary world;

-Above its sad and lowly plains,
+Above its sad and lowly plains

-They bend on hovering2 wing
+They bend on hovering wing,

-And ever o'er its Babel sounds,
+And ever o'er its Babel-sounds

 The blessed angels sing.

-The world has4 suffered long;
+The world has suffered long;

-Beneath the angel-strain have rolled,
+Beneath the angel-strain have rolled

 Two thousand years of wrong;

-And man, at war with man, hears not,
+And man, at war with man, hears not

-The love song which they bring:
+The love song which they bring; –

 O hush the noise, ye men of strife,

-And hear the angels sing.
+And hear the angels sing!

-4. And ye,5 beneath life's crushing load,
+4. And ye, beneath life's crushing load,

-Whose forms are bending low
+Whose forms are bending low,

 Who toil along the climbing way

-With painful steps and slow
+With painful steps and slow,

-Look now! for glad and golden hours6
+Look now! for glad and golden hours

-Come swiftly on the wing
+Come swiftly on the wing; –

-O rest beside the weary road
+Oh, rest beside the weary road

-And hear the angels sing.
+And hear the angels sing!

-5. For lo! the days are hastening on,
+5. For lo! the days are hastening on

 By prophet bards foretold,

-When, with the ever-circling years,
+When, with the ever circling years

-Shall come the Age of Gold;7
+Shall come the age of gold;

-When peace shall over all the earth,
+When Peace shall over all the earth,

-Its ancient splendors fling,8
+Its ancient splendors fling,

 Which now the angels sing.